mblayman/django-denied/README.md

 By default,
-django-denied assumes that all users should be authenticated, with the exception of allowed views and or login pages.
+django-denied assumes that all users should be authenticated, with the exception of allowed views or login pages.

 The login pages are